The South’s leader in minimally invasive and robotic cardiovascular and thoracic surgery

 What is a Mediastinal Tumor?

 Mediastinal Tumors are tumors that are located within the mediastinum.
 The mediastinum is the area in the center of the chest, located between the lungs.
 A number of important structures are located within the mediastinum.
-These structures include the heart, pericardium, aorta, vena cavae, pulmonary artery, thymus gland, trachea, esophagus, sympathetic nerves,
+These structures include the heart, pericardium, aorta, vena cavae, pulmonary artery, thymus gland, trachea, esophagus, sympathetic nerves, and lymphatics.

 Mediastinal tumors are usually initially detected as an abnormality on the Chest X-ray.
 Sometimes they can only be seen on a CT scan.
 Most of them grow silently, without symptoms directly related to the tumor.
 Some can cause chest pain, cough, shortness of breath, or obstruction of important blood vessels.